tulul/tululbot/README.md

    Again, fix any conflicts that may arise.

 1. Then, clean up your commits.
 Do a interactive rebase (please google this term).
+You can pick, fix up, squash, or reorder the commits, or anything in any way you like.
 For each commit you want to include:

    - If necessary, rewrite the commit message to a more meaningful one.
    - If your contribution consists of a single commit, append `Resolve #X` to your commit message, where `X` is the issue number.
 If your contribution consists of multiple commits, append it to the last commit.
 For the other commits, append `Part of #X`.